-Chaskiel and Chaya Krongold seated with Nachman, Baruch, and Guta standing behind them
+Chaskiel and Chaya Krongold seated with Nachman, Fajga, Baruch, Gutta, and Hershel standing behind them

-Chaskiel and Jonasz’s parents, Szmula and Bracha Perla Krongold had many other children including: Baruch Yisrael, Hitza Chaya, Rachel, Pryva Shandla, Sura Roize, Rivka, Marmita and Golda.
+Szmula and Bracha Perla Krongold had many children including: Baruch Yisrael, Hitza Chaya, Rachel, Pryva Shandla, Sura Roize, Rivka, Marmita and Golda.

 Feiga survived the war by hiding and living with Aryan papers.
-Sadly, she was killed, along with four others, in a shooting in an apartment (belonging to Pinhas Lederman) on Starakunowski Street in Ostrowiec on March 12, 1945.
+Sadly, she was killed, along with four others, in a shooting in an apartment (belonging to Pinhas Lederman) at Sienkiewicza/Radomska 34 in Ostrowiec on March 19, 1945.
 The Polish A.K.
 (Armja Krajowa) organized the murderous attack that brutally killed five people, and badly wounded several others.

-Jonasz Krongold’s children left Poland before the Holocaust.
-His daughter, Hela moved to Palestine.
-His son Moniek (Samuel Morris) and daughter Zysla moved to Canada.
+Jonasz Krongold’s daughter Hela moved to Palestine in 1936.
+His wife Zysla, son Moniek/Samuel Morris and daughter Fajgunia/Fanny survived the Holocaust and moved to Canada.
 Zysla’s grandaughter Rosalie Abella became a supreme court judge.